SandwichVertigo/touhou-rpc-for-linux/README.md

 No Windows dependencies.
 No Wine-side bridge.
 No named-pipe symlinks.
 One 603 KB binary that reads game state directly from the Wine process and speaks Discord's IPC protocol over the Linux Unix socket.
 First tool of its kind for Linux.
 ***This project is a Linux-native port and rewrite of ***[ ***TouhouRPC by TheBakaRem*** ***.*** * Memory addresses, boss and stage tables, state-machine logic, and Discord application IDs (which supply the cover art) all come from their reverse-engineering work.
 This project would not exist without theirs.
 As a derivative work under GPL v3, * *touhou-rpc-for-linux* * is also GPL v3.
 See *](https://github.com/TheBakaRem/TouhouRPC "https://github.com/TheBakaRem/TouhouRPC")[ *NOTICE* * for a precise breakdown of what was derived and what is original.*](NOTICE "NOTICE")
 **Supported games**
-Detection and presence — all games below show up on Discord with cover art:
+Detection and presence -all games below show up on Discord with cover art:
 | | | |
 |-|-|-|
 | **#** | **Title** | **Depth** |